srjturner/abdicate/README.md

 * Lightweight - no imposition of frameworks besides the DI service itself
 * Minimal impact on your coding style - all module configuration can be done via annotations.
 * Support for explicit registration to allow 3rd-party code or where runtime logic is required.
-* Support for constructor-functions, and asynchronous Promise and callback-style factory methods.
+* Support for constructor-functions, and asynchronous Promise and Callback-style factory methods.
 * Support for both Promise and Callback styles in the external API.
 * Work seamlessly alongside standard Node requires() declarations.